'Dances With Wolves' actor charged in Nevada sex abuse case

 “Unfortunately there’s a lot of anxiety they’re experiencing,” he told The Associated Press after speaking with the victims and prosecutors.
 “When this got pushed back, it was like adding more weight to the situation.”

-Chasing Horse has been held without bail since his Jan.
-31 arrest near the North Las Vegas home he shares with several wives.
-He is charged with eight felonies, including sex trafficking, sexual assault against a child younger than 16, and child abuse.
-Prosecutors also filed an additional felony charge against him in connection with what detectives said were videos saved on a phone showing sexual assaults of a minor.

-He has not entered a plea.
+He did not enter a plea Monday after he was formally charged.
 In Nevada, defendants do not enter a plea until their criminal case is bound over to a state district court, either after a grand jury indictment or after a judge decides prosecutors have enough evidence for the defendant to stand trial.

-He appeared briefly in court last Thursday but did not speak as his public defenders invoked his right to a detention hearing.
-Nevada law requires prosecutors to present convincing evidence that a defendant should remain in custody.

-Clark County Chief Deputy District Attorney Jessica Walsh told the judge Thursday that she expected testimony from Las Vegas police detectives, FBI special agents and victims.
-A North Las Vegas justice of the peace could also hear from Chasing Horse’s relatives.

 Chasing Horse played the role of Sioux tribe member Smiles a Lot in Kevin Costner’s 1990 Oscar-winning film.